Mongrel.io User Documentation

 -

 quotedColumns: Comma-separated string listing specific column names that should always be quoted.
-Provides fine-grained control over which columns need quoting beyond the automatic logic.

 -

 quotedHeaders: Comma-separated string of header names that should be quoted.
-Allows explicit control over header quoting independent from data quoting rules.

 Special Options